Should You Use Activated Charcoal?

 The dictionary definition of charcoal is ‘a porous black solid, consisting of an amorphous form of carbon, obtained as a residue when wood, bone, or other organic matter is heated in the absence of air.

 In recent years, you may have seen people buying charcoal and using it for various different tasks, including for dental applications.
 Don’t start scooping up your campfire embers just yet though!
-What people have been buying is Activated Charcoal.
+What people have been buying is actually called Activated Charcoal.

 Activated charcoal is different from regular charcoal because it has been heated or otherwise treated to increase its adsorptive power.
 No, that’s not a spelling mistake!
 Activated charcoal works by utilizing the process of adsorption.
 Whereas absorption soaks up chemicals by another substance, adsorption happens when elements bind to a surface.

 Activated charcoal consists of some carbon-rich substance – usually bamboo, wood, coal, or even coconut shell—burned without oxygen to create char.
 This char is then further heated to a high temperature whilst being exposed to certain gases through a multi-step process to make it extremely porous.

-This activation process strips the charcoal of previously absorbed molecules and frees up bonding sites again.
+This activation process strips the charcoal of previously absorbed molecules and frees up binding sites again.
 This process also reduces the size of the pores in the charcoal and makes more holes in each molecule, therefore, increasing its overall surface area.
 One teaspoon full of activated charcoal has more surface area than a football field!
-(I know, it’s hard to wrap your head around that one)

 Cutting through the science, the activation process makes it extremely adsorbent.
 It can even bind to toxins stopping them from being absorbed when ingested and inside the stomach.